Bynn-Intelligence/agemin-sdk/README.md

 A powerful, type-safe JavaScript/TypeScript SDK for integrating Agemin age verification into your web applications.

+> **📝 Prerequisites**: You need a free account on [agemin.com](https://agemin.com) to use this SDK.
+Sign up to get your Asset ID and start verifying ages in minutes.

 ## Features

 - 🚀 **Easy Integration** - Simple API with automatic initialization support